BaoNguyen6742/uv-install-torch/README.md

 - `uv init -p [your python version]`.
 Eg: `uv init -p 3.10`
 - `uv python pin [your python version]`.
 Eg: `uv python pin 3.10`

-- Setup torch source, extra flag, index,... in the `pyproject.toml` file using the [official uv website](https://docs.astral.sh/uv/guides/integration/pytorch/#configuring-accelerators-with-optional-dependencies) or you can just copy my config.
+- Setup torch source, extra flag, index,... in the `pyproject.toml` file using the [official uv website](https://docs.astral.sh/uv/guides/integration/pytorch/#configuring-accelerators-with-optional-dependencies) or you can just copy [my config](pyproject.toml).
 Remove all package in the `dependencies` section to only install torch first.

+- Beside the config for torch in `pyproject.toml`, you also need to add torch to your `requirements.txt` file.
+You don't need to specify version or anything else for torch there since uv will follow the `pyproject.toml` file to install torch.

 - If your code also doesn't need to run on multiple systems, you can also edit the `environment` in `[tool.uv]` of the `pyproject.toml` file to match what you want like in my file.
 Import `os`, `platform` and `sys` to get the information you need.
     - `platform_system`: `platform.system()`